ERDDAP

 pages based on information which is held in memory.
 So the responses are very fast.

-- Because requests for actual data are quickly redirected to the other ERDDAPs, the composite
+- Because requests for actual data are quickly redirected to the other ERDDAPs,

-ERDDAP can quickly respond to requests for actual data without using any CPU time, memory,
+ERDDAP can quickly respond to requests for actual data without using any CPU time, memory, or bandwidth.

-- By shifting as much work as possible (CPU, memory, bandwidth) from the Composite ERDDAP to
+- By shifting as much work as possible (CPU, memory, bandwidth)

-the other ERDDAPs, the composite ERDDAP can appear to serve data from all of the datasets
+the other ERDDAPs, the composite ERDDAP can appear to serve data

-and yet still keep up with very large numbers of data requests from a large number of users.
+and yet still keep up with very large numbers of data requests

-- Preliminary tests indicate that the composite ERDDAP can respond to any request in ~1ms of
+- Preliminary tests indicate that the composite ERDDAP can respond to

 CPU time, or 1000 requests/second.
-So an 8 core processor should be able to respond to
+So an 8 core processor should be able

-about 8000 requests/second.
 Although it is possible to envision bursts of higher activity

 which would cause slowdowns, that is a lot of throughput.
-It is likely that data center

 bandwidth will be the bottleneck long before the composite ERDDAP becomes the bottleneck.

-- In very, very extreme cases, you may want to set up more than one composite ERDDAP.
+you may want to set up more than one composite ERDDAP.

 It is likely that other parts of the system (notably, the data center's bandwidth)